 Fomo is also a marketing tool to include fear of missing out (FOMO) and social proof at the same time.
 It is customizable and powerful to convert visitors into paying customers.

 Upfunnel is a smart social proof notification tool and very user-centric.
 You can target the right person at the right time by Upfunnel's AI technology.

 Pricing: $49 for 10,000 unique visitors, $99 for 50,000 unique visitors, $149 for 100,000 unique visitors.

+You may ask "what is an example of social proof?"
 Let's look at some social proof examples in action to understand how a social proof concept is compelling;